rebsonoliveira/sql-server/samples/manage/sql-server-extended-security-updates/register.md

 ## <a name="RegSingle"></a> Register a single SQL Server instance
 It's required that at least one SQL Server instance is registered in order to download an ESU package (if and when available).

-> [!IMPORTANT]
-> It's not required to register a SQL Server instance for ESUs when running an Azure Virtual Machine that is configured for Automatic Updates.
+**Important**: It's not required to register a SQL Server instance for ESUs when running an Azure Virtual Machine that is configured for Automatic Updates.
 For more information, see [Manage Windows updates by using Azure Automation](https://docs.microsoft.com/azure/automation/automation-tutorial-update-management).

 ### Steps to register an instance
 1. To register a new SQL Server instance, click the ***+ Register*** button in the top bar.